gmhafiz/go8/README.md

     echo 'PATH=$PATH:$HOME/.local/bin' >> ~/.profile

-To make your shell learn of the new path, reload your `~/.bashrc` file
+To make your shell learn of the new path, reload your `~/.profile` file

-    source ~/.bashrc
+    source ~/.profile

 So we first run a program that downloads all necessary tools for this kit to work.
-It also initializes various settings file including database credentials in `.env` and `sqlboiler.toml`
+It also initializes various settings file including database credentials in `.env` and `sqlboiler.toml ` by asking you to set database datasourcename (DSN).
+This will make the `docker-compose` step easy as it can read `.env` file created in this step.

     go run cmd/init/main.go

-Have a database ready either by installing them yourself or the following command. the `docker -compose.yml` will use database credentials set in `.env` file.
-Optionally, you may redis as well
+Have a database ready either by installing them yourself or the following command. the `docker -compose.yml` will use database credentials set in `.env` file which is initialized by the previous step.
+Optionally, you may redis as well.

     docker-compose up -d postgres # or optionally redis docker-compose up -d postgres redis

-Once the database is up you may run run migration,
+Once the database is up you may run the migration with,

-    migrate -path database/migrations up
+    go run cmd/extmigrate up

 Run the API with